lammps/lammps/doc/src/Howto_type_labels.rst

 Valid type labels can contain any alphanumeric character, but cannot start with a number.
 They can also contain standard characters, such as square brackets "[" and "]", underscore "_", dash "-", plus "+" and equals "=" signs.
-Note that type labels cannot contain the symbols '#' or '*'.
+Note that type labels cannot contain the comment symbol '#'.

 There are two ways to define label maps.
 One is via the :doc:`labelmap <labelmap>` command.
 The other is via the